BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 All of the pathnames in the project files are solution-relative; there are no references outside the repository tree.
 In fact, no references other than to the solution directory (`NXSYSWindows`) or its peers `NXSYS`, `TLEdit` and `Relay Index`.

-All you have to do is download and unzip, or clone, this repository, assure you have a VS 2022 at least as up-to-date as mine (described above, free Community Edition used) open the solution `NXSYSWindows.sln` its eponymous directory, select and build the three projects (`NXSYS`, `TLEdit` and `Relay Index`) and go to town.
+All you have to do is download and unzip, or clone, this repository, assure you have a VS 2022 at least as up-to-date as mine (described above, free Community Edition used -- it is wise to keep it up to date) open the solution `NXSYSWindows.sln` its eponymous directory, select and build the three projects (`NXSYS`, `TLEdit` and `Relay Index`) and go to town.

 Do read [this document here](https://github.com/BernardGreenberg/NXSYS/blob/master/NXSYSWindows/CompilerFlags.md) about compiler (preprocessor) flags.